sujanstha2052/lara_admin/README.md

-## Laravel admin panel with roles and permission
+## Laravel admin panel with roles and permissions